utdata/rwdir/03-intro.Rmd

 ## Using R Notebooks

 For this class, we will almost always use [R Notebooks](https://rmarkdown.rstudio.com/lesson-10.html).
-This format allows us to write text inbetween our blocks of code.
-The text is written in a language called [R Markdown](https://rmarkdown.rstudio.com/lesson-1.html), a juiced-up verson of the common documentation syntax used by programmers, Markdown.
+This format allows us to write text in between our blocks of code.
+The text is written in a language called [R Markdown](https://rmarkdown.rstudio.com/lesson-1.html), a juiced-up version of the common documentation syntax used by programmers, Markdown.
 It's not hard to learn.
 Here's a [Markdown guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).

 ### Create your first notebook